 Description

-A Technical Performance Measure (TPM) Requirement («tpmRequirement») is a type of Performance Requirement that is satisfied by a TPM property «tpm» of a «Block».
+A Technical Performance Measure (TPM) Requirement («tpmRequirement») is a requirement specific to a «mop» property that specifies performance criteria for the element. «mopRequirement» is a type of Performance Requirement («performanceRequirement») that is satisfied by a «tpm» property of a «Block».

 In a «refine», the «tpmSpecification» is the supplier property and the client property is a «tpmRequirement».
 In a «satisfy», the «tpmRequirement» is the supplier property, and the client property is a «tpm».